0xsequence/tps-reporter/README.md

 ## Quickstart

 ```
-npm install
+pnpm install
-npm start
+pnpm start
 ```

 TPS Reporter will ask for the private key of an EOA (Externally Owned Address).
 Provide the private key and you will be given a corresponding Sequence Wallet address.

 Before continuing, ensure that this address has mint permissions on the contract you will be testing with.
-You can do this in Sequence Builder by providing minter permission to the address.
-To do so, navigate to contract details > Write Contract and expand the `grantRole` method.
-Fill with the following details:
+You can do this in [Sequence Builder](https://sequence.build) by providing minter permission to the address.
+To do so, navigate to contract details > Settings > Permissions and give Minter permission to the account you were given for your Sequence proxy wallet.

-- `role`: `0x9f2df0fed2c77648de5860a4cc508cd0818c85b8b8a1ab4ceeef8d981c8956a6`
-- `account`: Address you were given for the Sequence Wallet

 Once the account has the necessary permissions, continue to provide the ERC1155 contract address to mint with.